 Community Passenger Network is a central point of contact for the transport needs within your local region.

 There are currently 12 regional and 4 metro based Community Passenger Network's in South Australia.

 The role of a Community Passenger Network is to

 1. Provide information on transport services available in the region*

 Coordinate transport services for members of their communities, particularly for transport disadvantaged

-Provide ad-hoc transport as a last resort where no other transport is available in the region and where resources are available to the CPN
+Provide ad-hoc transport as a last resort where no other transport is available in the region and where resources are available to the Community Passenger Network

-*for people who are: - unable to access public transport due to distance, mobility or availability of services, and - unable to drive themselves, and - unable to access another person to transport them The CPN’s are funded by the Commonwealth Home and Community Care program and the Department for Communities and Social Inclusion.
+*for people who are: - unable to access public transport due to distance, mobility or availability of services, and - unable to drive themselves, and - unable to access another person to transport them The Community Passenger Network’s are funded by the Commonwealth Home and Community Care program and the Department for Communities and Social Inclusion.

 This network provides the Medi-ride for hospital and doctor's appointments and the Community Shopping buses.
 The use of volunteers helps to make these programs low cost.